ubc-library-rc/rc-docs/docs/importing-newsletter-subscribers.md

 8. Click "Export Data".
 ![](../assets/images/event_explorer_fields.png)
 9. Open the downloaded CSV file.
-10. Delete all columns, except for these five:
+10. Delete all columns, except for "First name", "Last name", and "Email address".
 ![](../assets/images/five_columns.png)
 11. Rename the "Email" column to "Email Address" and the "Choose your Faculty or Unit from the drop-down." column to "Faculty".
 12. Move the "Email Address" column, so that it is the first column in the series.